The Strong, Weak and Benign Goodhart's law. An independence-free and paradigm-agnostic formalisation: Results

 \section{Results}

-We first provide a comprehensive overview of different cases in Subsection~\ref{sec:gaussian_gaussian}, before giving our formal results in Subsection~\ref{sec:gaussian_gaussian} and Subsection~\ref{sec:exp_heavy} together with proof sketches, all detailed proofs are available in the Appendix.
+We first provide a comprehensive overview of different cases in Subsection~\ref{sec:short_results}, before giving our formal results in Subsection~\ref{sec:gaussian_gaussian} and Subsection~\ref{sec:exp_heavy} together with proof sketches, all detailed proofs are available in the Appendix.
+Also, due to the cumbersome nature of the computation in the last case (exponential goal and heavy tail discrepancy) and to improve reproducibility, we verified the computation with the \emph{symbolic computation} language Sympy~\cite{meurerSymPySymbolicComputing2017} and provide the code to do so in the supplementary materials.